oyamist/om-ranger/README.md

 # Hap-eRanger - Haptic Electronic Ranger (Infrared TOF)
-### Range freely and happily with touch-free visual assistance
+### Range happily with touch-free visual assistance
 Support canes used by the blind have a major drawback in that they can whack people from behind unintentionally.
 This is clearly awkward for both the blind and the sighted.